About USC Gould

 If your total annual income is $60,000 or less, you will not be expected to make any contributions toward your loan repayment.
 The LRAP loan will cover the full amount of minimum monthly loan payments.

 If you remain eligible and participate in LRAP for four years, your entire LRAP loan may be forgiven.
 If you participate for fewer than four years, your LRAP loan may be partially forgiven.
-The partial-forgiveness schedule can be found on the LRAP application.
+The partial-forgiveness schedule can be found on the LRAP guidelines and application.

 The LRAP year runs from October 1 to September 30 and a new application for assistance is required annually.